JelteF/derive_more/doc/add_assign.md

 % What #[derive(AddAssign)] generates

 This code is very similar to the code that is generated for `#[derive(Add)]`.
-The difference is that it changes the existing instance instead of creating a new one.
+The difference is that it mutates the existing instance instead of creating a new one.

 # Tuple structs